mabry1985/Beep-Boop/README.md

 ## Description

 _This application takes a number from a user and counts up to it one at a time.
 Anytime the number contains a 1 it returns 'BEEP!', if it contains a 2 it returns 'BOOP!', if it contains a 3 it returns 'I'm sorry, Dave....'.
-If there are more than one of these numbers then the highest of the 3 overrides the the others.
-E.g.: 12 would return BOOP! and not BEEP!_
+If there are more than one of these numbers then the highest of the 3 overrides the others.
+Example: 12 would return BOOP! and not BEEP!_

 ## Setup/Installation Requirements